 In a break made in March 2015, Nuke was removed from the pool and remained out of the game until OW (Operation Wildlife) was released in February 2016.
 The Nuke was then revamped shortly with whole new visual and little changes in gameplay.

-Overpass is set on a canal overpass above which a park is built somewhere in Berlin, Germany.
-The Valve upgraded version of Overpass didn’t change its location whilst A bomb site and some toilet areas were changed mainly.
-The A bomb site has made exciting; on the other hand, Valve faces difficulty to make the map keep balanced.
+The overpass is set on a canal overpass above which a park is built somewhere in Berlin, Germany.
+The Valve upgraded version of Overpass didn’t change its location whilst A bombsite and some toilet areas were changed mainly.
+The A bombsite has made exciting; on the other hand, Valve faces difficulty to make the map keep balanced.

-Even though Overpass is known to be the most unique map in the game, it is seen to be pretty CT side favoured.
-There are quite a range of strategies available in the map accompanied pretty good collection of ways for both the T and CT sides.
+Even though Overpass is known to be the most unique map in the game, it is seen to be a pretty CT side favored.
+There is quite a range of strategies available on the map accompanied a pretty good collection of ways for both the T and CT sides.

-To mention one odd aspect of the Counter Strike Map is that the present of ambient noises mostly occurred due to the passing by trains as well as noises in the bathrooms.
+To mention one odd aspect of the Counter-Strike Map is that the presence of ambient noises mostly occurred due to the passing by trains as well as noises in the bathrooms.

-Based on the Pripyat, Ukraine, Cache CS map shows Chenobyl Power Plant in the background.
-Cache is the only map presently available in the active pool that was entirely created by the Valve independently.
-It was originally built by Sal Garozzo for CS: S (Counter Strike: Source), later ported in to Counter Strike: Global Offensive.
+Based on the Pripyat, Ukraine, Cache CS map shows Chernobyl Power Plant in the background.
+The cache is the only map presently available in the active pool that was entirely created by the Valve independently.
+It was originally built by Sal Garozzo for CS: S (Counter-Strike: Source), later ported into Counter-Strike: Global Offensive.